ggill24/HorribleSubsTorrentDownloader-master/README.md

 C:\Users\(username)\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup

 New episodes are checked once every hour.
-You can change this by download the source and changing the sleep timer in the program class.
+You can change this by downloading the source and changing the sleep timer in the program class.